How to Turn Off the ‘You Might Be Interested In’ Section on Twitter

 Select each of the options and make changes to the accumulated data under the respective menu.
 That’s probably the closest you can get to disabling the “you might be…”, but there are certain limitations.

 First and foremost, these changes don’t take effect instantly.
 And when they do, some you-might-be suggestions will show up.
-But the silver lining is that their content and frequency shouldn’t be that annoying.
+But the silver lining is that their content and frequency shouldn’t be too irritating.

 Disable All Personalization and Data